 Promotional Offers From Us

 We may use your personal data to form a view on what we think you may want or need, or what may be of interest to you.
-You will receive marketing communications from us if you have requested information from us and you have not opted out of receiving that marketing or other information.
+To the extent allowed by law, you will receive marketing communications from us if you have requested information from us and you have not opted out of receiving that marketing or other information.

 We will get your express opt-in consent before we share your personal data with any third party for marketing purposes.